YerayAlonso/YerayAlonso.github.io/index.md

 ## Welcome

-Welcome to my personal page!
+Hello 👋🏼!
-As you deduced from the url, my name is Yeray Alonso.
+My name is Yeray Alonso.
 If you want to know a few bits more about me, you can jump [here](about.md).

-## Here the blog posts
+## Latest posts

 <hr>